Fifth Sunday of Easter (Year A)

 Reflect, this day, on two short phrases: “I have chosen you” and “Go and bear fruit.”
 Accepting your call from God will change your life and will also change the lives of those whom you are called to serve.

-Lord, I know You have chosen me.
+My welcoming Lord, I know You have chosen me.
 I accept Your call in my life.
 I accept the fact that You have appointed me to fulfill Your mission in a unique and glorious way.
 Help me to continually say “Yes” to Your call.
 Jesus, I trust in You.

 Saturday of the Fifth Week of Easter